mallorbc/stable-diffusion-klms-gui/README.md

 # Running GUI

-This repo gives access to text2image, image2image, face restoration, and more.
+This repo gives access to a GUI, text2image, image2image, face restoration, K-LMS sampling(better sampling for better images) and more.

 Given you have nvidia docker installed on Linux or on Windows WSL, it will guranteed work